 Assumptions Financial assumptions

-2019 2022
+2016 2019

-Rate of return 4.50% 4.30%
+Rate of return 5.10% 4.50%

-Rate of discount 4.50% 4.30%
+Rate of discount 5.10% 4.50%

-Short term pay increase N/A N/A
+Short term pay increase CPI to 31 March 2021 N/A

-Long-term pay increase 3.6% 3.9%
+Long-term pay increase 3.9% 3.6%

-Rate of increase to pensions in payment 2.6% 2.9%
+Rate of increase to pensions in payment 2.4% 2.6%

-Pension increases on Guaranteed Minimum Pension
+Pension increases on Guaranteed Minimum Pension Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increases.
+For members that reached SPA after this date, we have assumed that Funds will be required to pay the entire inflationary increases.